digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/monitoring.rst

 - ``Participant id``: the participant id of the node
 - ``Uptime``: the uptime of this node
 - ``Ports``: the ports on which the participant node exposes the Ledger and the Admin API.
-- ``Connected domains``: the list of synchronizers to which the participant is properly connected
+- ``Connected domains``: the list of sync domains to which the participant is properly connected
-- ``Unhealthy domains``: the list of synchronizers to which the participant is trying to connect, but the connection is not ready for command submission
+- ``Unhealthy domains``: the list of sync domains to which the participant is trying to connect, but the connection is not ready for command submission
 - ``Active``: true if this instance is the active replica (It can be false in the case of the passive instance of a high-availability deployment.)

-A synchronizer node or a sequencer node responds with a message containing:
+A sync domain node or a sequencer node responds with a message containing:

-- ``Domain id``: the unique identifier of the synchronizer
+- ``Domain id``: the unique identifier of the sync domain
 - ``Uptime``: the uptime of this node
-- ``Ports``: the ports on which the synchronizer exposes the Public and the Admin API
+- ``Ports``: the ports on which the sync domain exposes the Public and the Admin API
 - ``Connected Participants``: the list of connected participants
 - ``Sequencer``: a boolean flag indicating whether the embedded sequencer writer is operational

-A synchronizer topology manager or a mediator node returns:
+A sync domain topology manager or a mediator node returns:

 - ``Node uid``: the unique identifier of the node
 - ``Uptime``: the uptime of this node